danielurra/java-sockets-basic/README.md

 # Java ServerSocket basic - Echo
-This is a simple `client-server` application where the server returns an `echo` of what is enter on the client side.<br>
+This is a simple `client-server` application where the server returns an `echo` of the text that is typed on the client side console.<br>
 The code makes use of the Java **ServerSocket** object, the first thing to do here is to start the server on one computer.<br>
 The server will start listening for connections coming from the network on one particular TCP port, in our case **port 8889**.<br>
 You can verify the listening port by running `netstat` cmd command in windows computers, see below section.<br>